ssuleee/seun-sule-pui-hw/final-project/README.md

 - How do you plan to make your design accessible?

 Accessibility will be prioritized by implementing alt text for images and utilizing semantic HTML elements throughout the website's structure.
+I will also be making sure to use the https://wave.webaim.org/ tool to evaluate the accessibility of my webpage.

 - What information do you specifically want to convey and include on your website?